LayeredStudio/page-meta/readme.md

 **Return:** `Array` with section scraped data.
 See `getAll` for data format

 #### `addListener(string $eventName, callable $listener, $priority = 0)`
 Attach an event on `UrlPreview` for data processing or scrape process.
-Arguments
+Arguments:
 - `$eventName` - on which event to listen, available:
   - `page.scrape` - fired when the scraping process starts
   - `data.filter` - fired when data is requested by `getData()` or `getAll()` methods